Changing your cookie settings

 Have you ever wondered what has shaped the landscape here ?
 Northumberland and the Borders have a treasure chest of rocks telling so many different stories in a landscape of extraordinary beauty.
 Northumbrian Earth has been set up to explore and tell these stories, to the local communities, to visitors and to businesses.
 You can explore these stories, walking out into our beautiful coast and countryside, and looking at the rocks in the company of Dr Ian Kille, an expert and enthusiast on all things geological.

-The schedule of walks for 2017 has not yet been loaded as individual events - it takes quite a long time to do!
-So here is the list of events as a PDF extracted from the copy sent to the Northumberland Coast AONB to be published in their Visitor Guide.
+All of the schedules of walks for 2017 has now been loaded but for the remaining unpublished events here is the complete list of events as a PDF extracted from the copy sent to the Northumberland Coast AONB to be published in their Visitor Guide.
 Do have a look and put the Northumbrian Earth events for 2017 into our diary!

 This is the event schedule for 2017; go to the bottom of the file to find the schdule: AONB Geo-Walk Schedule 2017.pdf